AJsWorks/UsArrests-ML-UnsupervisedLearning/README.md

-# UsArrests-ML-UnsupervisedLearning
+# UsArrests Analysis
-I attempted using PCA and clustering techniques to analyze US arrest statistics related to murder, assault, and rape.
-Explore insights from the dataset and uncover patterns within different states.
-I completed this project as one of the major Capstone Projects during my Data Science BootCamp.
+This project explores US arrest statistics from the dataset(https://www.kaggle.com/datasets/kurohana/usarrets), utilizing unsupervised learning techniques such as PCA and clustering.
+The analysis was conducted as a major Capstone Project during my Data Science BootCamp.

+## Key Features

+- PCA Analysis: In-depth examination using Principal Component Analysis.
+- Clustering Techniques: Application of clustering techniques for pattern discovery.

+## Usage Guide
+- Clone the repository to your local machine.
+- Dive into the Jupyter Notebook file for detailed analyses.